 Well, least to say, two IVs were all that I needed and my body started to recover.
 Two weeks, lots of training (if you could call it that), and nurses that I really didn’t like because they were coming every 4 hours to poke my fingers; oh my goodness I am going to have to do this for the rest of my life?
 I cried and cried.
 I couldn’t believe that my body failed me.
 I was different, no longer normal.

-Well, before being diagnosed I was a shy person, afterwards very vocal, opinionated and was not taking crap from anybody.
-Being diagnosed with Type 1 Diabetes made me more aware that I had to do certain things to stay alive.
+Well, before being diagnosed I was a shy person, after being released my attitude changed.
+I became very vocal, opinionated and was not taking crap from anybody.
+Having been diagnosed with Type 1 Diabetes made me more aware that I had to do certain things to stay alive.
 I got lazy and I came to a point in which I just stopped testing my blood sugars because I didn’t care.
-When I moved to Dallas to attend UT Dallas and was living alone I started testing again and I had to change MDs and I started doing better.
-Well kind of.
-Over the years I have gained weight, I have tested my blood sugars more, I have changed insulins and now nearly 17 years later I have been doing lots of reading.
+When I moved to Dallas to attend UT Dallas and was living alone I started testing again and I had to change MDs and I started doing better, well kind of.
+Over the years I have gained weight, I have tested my blood sugars more, I have changed the types of insulin I take and now nearly 18 years later I have been doing lots of reading and educating myself.

-I am not asking you to donate your entire check or life savings, I am only asking you to donate what you can, support those of us who want to feel that “normalcy” again without having to inject or poke our fingers to ensure that our blood sugar isn’t too high or too low.
-Be just like you!
+In conclusion, I am not asking you to donate your entire check or life savings, I am only asking you to donate what you can, support those of us who want to feel that “normalcy” again without having to inject or poke our fingers to ensure that our blood sugar isn’t too high or too low.
+All we want is to be just like you!